 - All students in the IMC will exhibit acceptable behavior conducive to a learning, studious, and investigative environment.
 Behavior not acceptable will result in notification to the parent and the eventual loss of student privilege to use the IMC without the accompaniment of a teacher. - Use of the Internet will be approved for topics under investigation assigned by a teacher or approved by the librarian.
-A student found viewing any inappropriate site on the Internet will lose Internet use until a meeting is held with the student and the parent/guardian regarding this matter. - Students must first sign in; then report to the librarian when entering the library for individual use. - A student may check out one (1) item at a time, which must be returned before checking out any new items. - Books will be checked out for a period of two (2) weeks with the option of one renewal. - Videos or other audio visual media as it becomes available will be checked out for a period of seven days. - A fee based on book cost will be charged to a student who loses or damages beyond repair any hardcover library book.
-A fee will also be charged for the loss or damage beyond repair for any library paperback book. - An overdue book fine of \$.05 per day is charged up to a maximum of \$15.00, when the item will be considered lost, and the lost book fee will be charged.
-Videos and audio visual overdue fines will be \$.50 per day. - A fee will be charged to any child who recklessly destroys or damages any video cassette or other audio visual media. - Any student who owes a damaged book fee, a lost book fee, or a damaged audio visual media fee will lose privileges to borrow IMC materials until the fee is paid. - Reckless damage to electronic equipment or library furnishings will result in a meeting with the student, parent/guardian, school administration, and library administration. - If a student owes a book or fee to the library from the previous year, library privileges will be eliminated until the book is returned or the fee is paid.
+A student found viewing any inappropriate site on the Internet will lose Internet use until a meeting is held with the student and the parent/guardian regarding this matter. - Students must report to the librarian when entering the library for individual use. - A student may check out two (2) items at a time, which must be returned before checking out any new items. - Books will be checked out for a period of one (1) week with the option of renewal. - A fee based on book cost will be charged to a student who loses or damages beyond repair any hardcover library book.
+A fee will also be charged for the loss or damage beyond repair for any library paperback book. - Any student who owes a damaged book fee, a lost book fee, or a damaged audio visual media fee will lose privileges to borrow IMC materials until the fee is paid. - Reckless damage to electronic equipment or library furnishings will result in a meeting with the student, parent/guardian, school administration, and library administration. - Library privileges will be eliminated if a student owes a book or fee to the library from the previous year, until the book is returned or the fee is paid.